schollz/raspberry-pi-turnkey/README.md

 </p>

 When the WiFi credentials are entered onto the login form, the Pi will modify its internal `wpa_supplicant` to conform to them so that it will be connected to the net.

+_Note:_ The Raspberry Pi is **not** a fast computer.
+When you see the AP and connect to it, it may take up to a minute for the page at `192.168.4.1` to appear.
+Also, if you enter the wrong WiFi credentials, it will have to reboot twice to reset the Pi to allow you to enter the credentials again.
+So try to enter them right the first time!

 # 1. Flash Raspbian Stretch Lite